AakashSudhakar/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

+Ka$h Money was attacked by the evil Zookeeper who tried to rob his lucky charms.
+Ka$h Money roundhouse kicked the cruel Zookeeper in the face and defeated him.
+The Zookeeper cried.

+Ka$h Money met a Friendly Koala who taught him the ways of data science and machine learning.
+He said "beware of the Unicorn King!
+He can be mean."
+Ka$h nodded.

 Ka$h Money met the Unicorn King who granted him magic powers.
 The end.